tramio/developer-diary/README.md

 May 2, 2022 — Completed the Memory Card project; merged Deck and Main into a single Main component, fixed updateScore() function, mentored my study partner on JavaScript promises.

 May 3, 2022 — Reviewed [ESLint and Prettier usage for React apps created with create-react-app](https://www.youtube.com/watch?v=bfyI9yl3qfE), studied [The Odin Project section on *async* and *await*](https://www.theodinproject.com/lessons/node-path-javascript-async-and-await).

+May 4, 2022 — Started [TOP section on testing](https://www.theodinproject.com/lessons/node-path-javascript-testing-basics) with Jest; notably watched Fun Fun Function's videos on that matter and read/practiced the sections "Getting started" and "Using matchers" from the Jest documentation.
+Started the [Testing Practice](https://www.theodinproject.com/lessons/node-path-javascript-testing-practice) project by adding a "capitalize" and a "reverseString" functions / tests.
+Installed Quokka.

+May 5, 2022 — Finished reverseString and calculator, started caesarCipher.

+May 6, 2022 — Worked on caesarCipher.

+May 7, 2022 — Finished caesarCipher and analyzeArray.